Catholic Charities Bureau v. Wisconsin Labor & Industry Review Commission

 Status

 On January 12, 2023, Becket asked the Wisconsin Supreme Court to review a lower court ruling that denied Catholic Charities a religious exemption to the state’s unemployment benefit program.
-On April 18, the Wisconsin Supreme Court agreed to review the appellate court decision.
-Oral argument took place in Madison on September 11, 2023.
-On March 14, 2024, the Justices affirmed the lower court and held that Catholic Charities’ ministry to the poor and needy was not religious.
-Catholic Charities plans to appeal that decision to the U.S. Supreme Court.
+The Wisconsin Supreme Court affirmed the lower court and held that Catholic Charities’ ministry to the poor and needy was not religious.
+On August 9, 2024, Catholic Charities asked the Supreme Court to take their case.

 Case Summary